-9. Employment of foreign domestic helpers
+8. Employment of foreign domestic helpers

 Hon Michael TIEN proposed at the meeting on 12 October 2017 that the subject on employment of foreign domestic helpers ("FDHs"), including the introduction of a probation period for newly-recruited FDHs and charging of employment agency fees, should be discussed by the Panel.

-In her letters dated 5 November and 11 November 2020 (LC Paper No. CB(2)182/20-21(01) and CB(2)377/20-21(01)), Hon Elizabeth QUAT suggested the Panel to discuss issues relating to employment of FDHs.

-10. Making contribution to the Mandatory Provident Fund Schemes

-In his letter dated 30 December 2019 (LC Paper No. CB(2)454/19-20(02), Hon LUK Chung-hung suggested the Panel to discuss the proposal of making contribution on behalf of the low-income employees to the MPF Schemes by the Government ("the proposal"), which was one of the 10 new initiatives to benefit grassroots and underprivileged people as announced by the Government on 14 January 2020.
+To be confirmed In her letters dated 5 November and 11 November 2020 (LC Paper No. CB(2)182/20-21(01) and CB(2)377/20-21(01)), Hon Elizabeth QUAT suggested the Panel to discuss issues relating to employment of FDHs.
+Making contribution to the Mandatory Provident Fund Schemes In his letter dated 30 December 2019 (LC Paper No. CB(2)454/19-20(02), Hon LUK Chung-hung suggested the Panel to discuss the proposal of making contribution on behalf of the low-income employees to the MPF Schemes by the Government ("the proposal"), which was one of the 10 new initiatives to benefit grassroots and underprivileged To be confirmed